lingfeng1004/my_project/readme.txt

 Hello Git.
 Creating a new branch is quick AND simple. hello world.
-Hello everyone. git branch is very goods.
+Hello everyone. git branch is very good.